The Missing Puzzle Piece:

 There's no way I could speak all the great things to be said about this apologetics organization.
 They have so much to offer, from books to DVDs to online activities to complete curricula to the Creation Museum to the Ark Encounter.
 Peruse their website, and be inspired by GOD.
 Make sure to check out their boxed set of books, "The Answers Books for Kids."
 There's a set for younger readers and one for older.

-Good Books for Kids
+Good Reading Books for Kids: K - 8th

 "Keep your heart with all diligence, for out of it spring the issues of life."
 Proverbs 4:23